 CBD short for Cannabidiol is one of more than 113 active cannabinoids found in cannabis also known as hemp.
-While it is non-psychoactive, CBD has been found to offer a vast range of healing properties, most notably to suppress inflammation throughout your body.
+CBD is non-intoxicating and has been found to offer a vast range of healing properties, most notably to suppress inflammation throughout your body.

 CBD and the ECS